Khalid Abdel Nasser

 Khalid Abdel Nasser (خالد عبد الناصر, also spelled Khalid 'Abd al-Nasir; 13 December 1949 – 15 September 2011) was the eldest son of Egypt's second President Gamal Abdel Nasser and his wife Tahia Kazem.

 Biography

-Nasser was born in 1949.
-He is a graduate of Cairo University and Cambridge University where he studied civil engineering.
+Abdel Nasser was born in 1949.
+He was a graduate of Cairo University and Cambridge University where he studied civil engineering.

-Nasser's public profile became pronounced in his early adulthood on account of his often troubled relationship with Egyptian president Anwar Sadat, his father's successor.
+Abdel Nasser's public profile became pronounced in his early adulthood on account of his often troubled relationship with Egyptian president Anwar Sadat, his father's successor.
 Time Magazine stated that when Sadat asked to acquire Gamal Abdel Nasser's bulletproof limousine, Khalid refused and after a heated argument with Sadat, he set the car on fire, destroying it.